liberland/liberland_substrate/frame/registry/README.md

  Deposits are separate for each registry (as data is stored separately as well).

+ * `request_entity(registry, data, editable)` requires deposit for length of `data` parameter.
+   Will immediately reserve the required deposit.
  * `request_registration(registry, data, editable)` requires deposit for length of `data` parameter.
-Will immediately reserve/refund any difference.
+Will refund deposit of previous pending request (if any) and immediately reserve the new required deposit.
  * `cancel_request()` will refund complete deposit for given request.
  * `unregister()` will refund deposit for data at given registrar.
  * `register_entity()` will refund old deposit, if any.